 Who can turn to when the "big" security fails?

-However, a major break was detected a few days ago.
-If you are the user, be aware that the Electronic Frontier Foundation, the leading watchdog for preserving civil liberties on the Internet, has recommended uninstalling or disabling the tools that decrypt their messages with PGP.
+However, a major flaw was detected a few days ago.
+If you are a user, be aware that the Electronic Frontier Foundation, the leading watchdog for preserving civil liberties on the Internet, has recommended uninstalling or disabling the tools that decrypt their messages with PGP.

 Although the fault has been repaired, PGP's reputation is tainted.
 It must be said that the attack is still major: the hacker can manage to decrypt emails cached or sent in recent years.
 The only criterion to get there: having already exchanged encrypted messages with the person concerned.